Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Bias Corrections for Fixed Effects Binary Choice Models

-Throughout this article we distinguish between two types of bias corrections: analytical and re-sampling.
-The latter exploits the relation between sample size and bias to construct estimators of the bias terms, whereas the former relies on explicit expressions.
-A general expression for a bias-corrected estimator of the structural parameter is
+\textcite{fw2016} distinguish between two types of bias corrections: analytical and split-panel jackknife.
+The latter exploits the relation between sample size and bias to form a non-parametric estimator of the asymptotic bias and is an extension of \textcite{dj2015}, whereas the former relies on explicit expressions derived from asymptotic expansions.\footnote{The idea to reduce bias using jackknife techniques originates from \textcite{q1949, q1956}.
+In the context of dynamic models they were first mentioned by \textcite{h2002}.} A bias-corrected estimator for $\boldsymbol{\beta}$ is